-- History of such bonds can be traced back to the City of San Francisco where the voters approved a revenue bond known as “Solar Bonds” to finance renewable energy.
+- The history of such bonds can be traced back to the City of San Francisco, where the voters approved a revenue bond known as “Solar Bonds” to finance renewable energy.

-- Certain development banks like European Investment Bank issued an Equity index-linked bond in 2007 which was followed by World Bank launching green bonds in 2008 which had plain vanilla bond structure.
+- Certain development banks like the European Investment Bank issued an Equity index-linked bond in 2007, which was followed by World Bank launching green bonds in 2008, which had a plain vanilla bond structure.

-- In 2013 corporates started participating in issuance of such bonds.
+- In 2013 corporates started participating in the issuance of such bonds.

 Demand for Green Bonds